 Many organisations who implement a wellbeing programme are not including this as part of the company’s overall strategic approach in a way that will not just improve the lives of their employees, but also improve the success of the company.
 Aligning your organisation’s long term objectives with your programme is crucial for its effectiveness.
 For example, if your companies’ goal is to hit a specific revenue target, you will require an engaged and energised team behind you.
 Carrying out an analysis during busy periods will allow you to help your employees manage stress levels and create a more resilient workforce.
 Ensuring your programme incorporates wellness initiatives in order to support your companies’ vision, is critical for the success of the wellbeing plan.

-Shifting to a more strategic approach requires planning, research, and ensuring the programme is aligned with the organisations business plan.
-Before we develop a programme for a company, we conduct an extensive research process to determine various wellbeing findings across the companies we work with.
-Read more about how we use a scientific and research-based method when developing programmes for the organisations we work with.
+Shifting to a more strategic approach requires planning, research, and ensuring the programme is aligned with the organisation’s business plan.
+Before Zevo develops a programme for a company, we conduct an extensive research process to determine various wellbeing findings across the companies we work with.
+We use a scientific and research-based method when developing corporate wellbeing programmes for the organisations we work with.

 We ensure that we support our clients on their wellbeing journey from the very beginning and provide them with all the resources they require to achieve their wellness objectives.
 Our team of health coaches provide our clients with reports on their wellbeing initiatives, recommendations on improvements and resolutions to issues.